Cotyledon pendens (Cliff Cotyledon) Indoor Care, Propagation, Problems and Solutions

 Cotyledon pendens, Cliff Cotyledon

-Cliff Cotyledon problems include falling leaves (leaf drop), leggy growth, yellowing leaves, wilting and droopy leaves, leaf spots, pests and diseases among others.
+Cliff Cotyledon problems are falling leaves (leaf drop), yellowing leaves, leggy growth, wilting and droopy leaves, leaf spots, pests and diseases among others.
 Keep reading for more on these problems and how to solve them.

 Falling leaves (leaf drop)